 What better way to learn about apples, than to make a tasty apple treat with your kids.
 Perfect for kids of all ages, toddlers through upper elementary.
 Keep is simple and top apple slices with peanut butter.
 Or make homemade apple sauce together by cooking apples on the stove.

 If you are feeling ambitious, bake an apple pie.
-For something new, try out this homemade fruit leather.
 Whatever you decide to make, kids love being involved when baking and cooking.
 It is a great way to pass on family recipes or create a new family tradition!

 Learn Skills in a Hands-On Way

 - Melting Point

 Conduct an Apple Science Experiment

 Save a few apple slices while making an apple dessert together to use for this apple oxidation experiment.
 Kids will test out different liquids to see how well they stop an apple from turning brown.

 The best part about this activity is it can be as formal or informal as you would like.
 Believe it or not, kids as young as toddlers will enjoy this activity all the way up to middle school aged kids!